Oct 26th, 2020

 There is also a threat.
 Without a meta-narrative, secular market society has no proper roots and is in danger.

 This brings us back to the main problem: where can this new global meta-narrative to come from, especially when we have no means of agreeing on anything globally, and when the prevailing post-modern world view is suspicious of collective ideas of all kinds?
 Yet if we don’t all somehow agree on the frame, some of us are bound feel that the prevailing market relationships will have been forced upon us.
 This could be a new, more subtle, form of colonialism.
 So how do we build a new meta-narrative when we come from so many different, irreconcilable perspectives?

 We will never reach a final form of this narrative.
 There will be a continuing process challenging it and keeping the dialogue alive.
 It is, in that respect, the most important project in human history: it began many millennia ago, but it has also only just begun.
 As complexity in our society increases, every so often this process gets stuck in a cul-de-sac — as it has done recently — and needs to be kick-started again.

-Tomas Björkman is co-founder and chairman of Perspectiva.
-He’s also the author of several books, including The World We Create, The Market Myth and co-author of The Nordic Secret and the initiator of the Emerge network and media channel.
+Tomas Björkman is co-founder of Perspectiva and an applied philosopher and social entrepreneur with a great interest in science and philosophy.
+He has founded several companies and organisations, including Investment Banking Partners AB, and has also been chairman of EFG Investmentbank AB.
+He founded the Ekskäret Foundation, with the purpose of stimulating the sustainable development of individuals, organisations and society.
+He’s also the author of several books, including The World We Create, The Market Myth and co-author of The Nordic Secret, and the initiator of the Emerge network and media channel.
+Find out more here.

 Subscribe to our newsletter via the form below to receive updates on publications, events, new videos, and more…